-Daniel L. Akin
+R. Albert Mohler, Jr. and Daniel L. Akin

 Few things in life are more tragic and heartbreaking than the death of a baby or small child.
-For parents the grief can be overwhelming.
-For the minister to stand over a small, white casket and provide comfort and support seems to ask for more than he can deliver.
-It is daunting.
+For parents, the grief can be overwhelming.
+For the minister, to stand over a small, white casket and provide comfort and support seems to ask for more than he can deliver.

 Many console themselves with the thought that at least the child is now in a better place.
 Some believe small children who die become angels.
-This is a quite popular perspective.
 They are certain these precious little ones are in heaven with God.

 However, it is important for us both to ask and answer some important questions if we can.
 Do those who die in infancy go to heaven?
 How do we know?
 What evidence is there to support such a conclusion?
-Sentimentalism, emotional hopes and wants are not sufficient for those who live under the authority of the Word of God.
+Sentimentalism and emotional hopes and wants are not sufficient for those who live under the authority of the Word of God.
 We must, if possible, find out what God has said.

 It is interesting to discover that the Church has not been of one mind on this issue.
 In fact, the early and medieval Church was anything but united.
 Some Church Fathers remained silent on the issue.
 Ambrose said unbaptized infants were not admitted to heaven, but have immunity from the pains of hell.
 Augustine basically affirmed the damnation of all unbaptized infants, but taught they would receive the mildest punishment of all.
-Gregory of Nyssa believed that infants who die immediately mature and are given the opportunity to trust Christ.
-Calvin taught the certain election of some infants to salvation and was open to the possibility that all infants who die are saved.
+Gregory of Nyssa offered that infants who die immediately mature and are given the opportunity to trust Christ.
+Calvin affirmed the certain election of some infants to salvation and was open to the possibility that all infants who die are saved.
+He said, "Christ receives not only those who, moved by holy desire and faith, freely approach unto Him, but those who are not yet of age to know how much they need His grace."
 Zwingli, B.B.
 Warfield and Charles Hodge all taught that God saves all who die in infancy.
-This perspective has basically become the dominant view of the Church in the 20th and 21st century.
+This perspective has basically become the dominant view of the Church in the 20th century.

-And, a popular evangelical theologian chided Billy Graham when, following the April 19, 1995 bombing of the Murrah Federal building in downtown Oklahoma City, he said at the memorial service, "Someday there will be a glorious reunion with those who have died and gone to heaven before us, and that includes all those innocent children that are lost.
+Yet, a popular evangelical theologian chided Billy Graham when at the Oklahoma City memorial service he said, "Someday there will be a glorious reunion with those who have died and gone to heaven before us, and that includes all those innocent children that are lost.
 They're not lost from God because any child that young is automatically in heaven and in God's arms."
-The theologian scolded Dr. Graham for offering what he called "... a new gospel: justification by youth alone."
+The theologian scolded Dr. Graham for offering what he called ". . . a new gospel: justification by youth alone."

-I believe that there are good reasons biblically and theologically for believing that God saves all who die and who do not reach a stage of moral understanding and accountability.
-Scripture may not speak to this issue directly, but there is sufficient evidence that would lead us to affirm that God receives into heaven all who have died in infancy.
+It is our conviction that there are good reasons biblically and theologically for believing that God saves all who die who do not reach a stage of moral understanding and accountability.
+It is readily admitted that Scripture does not speak to this issue directly, yet there is evidence that can be gleaned that would lead us to affirm on biblical grounds that God receives into heaven all who have died in infancy.
 Some evidence is stronger than others, but cumulatively they marshall strong support for infant salvation.
-I will note six of them.
+We will note six of them.